Psoriasis is an autoimmune disease that affects the skin and, sometimes, the scalp. Raised patches of

 What Is the Difference Between Scalp Psoriasis and Dandruff?

-- Psoriasis can spread from your scalp to your forehead, back of your neck, and the area
+- Psoriasis can spread from your scalp to your forehead, back of your neck, and the area surrounding your ears, but dandruff normally only affects your scalp.

-surrounding your ears, but dandruff normally only affects your scalp. - Psoriasis can also affect other body parts, such as your palms, feet, elbows, and legs.
+- Psoriasis can also affect other body parts, such as your palms, feet, elbows, and legs.

-- Dandruff is often a moderate disease characterized by dry or greasy scalp flaking that comes and
+- Dandruff is often a moderate disease characterized by dry or greasy scalp flaking that comes and goes.

-goes. - Scalp psoriasis is a chronic condition that’s more scaly than flaky.
-In contrast to dandruff, scalp
+- Scalp psoriasis is a chronic condition that’s more scaly than flaky.
+In contrast to dandruff, scalp psoriasis can cause the growth of silver or crimson plaques (in severe cases).

 Treatment Options

-- If your scalp is greasy or oily, you can just use a regular, moderate shampoo to treat minor
+- If your scalp is greasy or oily, you can just use a regular, moderate shampoo to treat minor dandruff.
+Your doctor or pharmacist will be able to recommend the best shampoo for you.
+Shampoos or scalp treatments containing coal tar or salicylic acid may also help with minor scalp psoriasis.

-psoriasis. - Topical creams, ointments, and foams will help reduce psoriasis skin buildup and relieve red,
+- Topical creams, ointments, and foams will help reduce psoriasis skin buildup and relieve red, scaly spots on your scalp.
+Vitamins or steroids may be used to reduce inflammation too.

-retinoids, which are high dosages of vitamin A. - To control your psoriasis patches, you can also consider ultraviolet or UV light treatments.
+- To control your psoriasis patches, you can also consider ultraviolet or UV light treatments.

-For Advanced Hair Restoration today!
-Our experts can develop a recovery plan to help you overcome
+Wondering whether you have scalp psoriasis or dandruff?
+Schedule an appointment with MANE Centre For Advanced Hair Restoration today!
+Our experts can develop a recovery plan to help you overcome your scalp psoriasis.